-Previously, Conway was the executive director for Baltimore Tree Trust where he was responsible for expanding the programs at the Baltimore Tree Trust along with securing $2.7 million from grants, corporations, individual funding and earned revenue.
-He also led the City of Baltimore’s implementation of OutcomeStat as Deputy Director of CitiStat.
-Conway is the Democratic nominee for Baltimore City Council – District 4 (unopposed).
+Previously, Conway was the executive director for Baltimore Tree Trust where he was responsible for expanding programs and securing $2.7 million from grants, corporations, individual funding and earned revenue.
+He also led the City of Baltimore’s implementation of OutcomeStat as deputy director of CitiStat.

 While completing his master’s degree in public policy at the University of Maryland, Mark conducted research at the EPA on high impact, low-cost solutions for cleaning up the Chesapeake Bay.

 Conway is the Baltimore City Councilman for District 4 and serves on the board of directors of Forever Maryland.
-He holds a Master of Arts in Public Policy and a Bachelor of Arts in Government, Politics and Philosophy from the University of Maryland.
+He holds a master’s degree in public policy and a bachelor’s degree in government, politics and philosophy from the University of Maryland.